oVirt/ovirt-site/source/release/3.4.0/index.html.md

     -   integrated to ovirt-engine setup.
     -   Gentoo support.

+### Node

+      oVirt Node for oVirt 3.4 can be found at `[`http://resources.ovirt.org/releases/3.4.0_pre/iso/`](http://resources.ovirt.org/releases/3.4.0_pre/iso/)` .

+There are no big known issues with it, if you run into issue please try Node in permissive mode by appending `enforcing=0` to the kernel cmdline.

 ## Known issues

 *   EL >= 6.5 or cloud-init >= 0.7.2 are needed for cloud-init feature support ()